SAP-samples/automation-pilot-examples/transform-data/README.md

 ## Description

 The commands attempts to transform data from the source data type to the target data type.
+Currently this commands transforming data from and to:
+* JSON
+* XML
+* YAML
+* CSV

 ## Requirements